udippant/base-drafts/draft-ietf-quic-transport.md

 When implementing the algorithm in Section 7.2 of {{!PLPMTUD}}, the initial value of search_low SHOULD be consistent with the IPv6 minimum packet size.
-Paths that do not support this size cannot deliver Initial packets, and therefore are not QUIC-compliant.
+Paths that do not support this size cannot deliver Initial packets, and therefore are not QWIK-compliant.

 Section 7.3 of {{!PLPMTUD}} discusses trade-offs between small and large increases in the size of probe packets.
-As QUIC probe packets need not contain application data, aggressive increases in probe size carry fewer consequences.
+As QWIK probe packets need not contain application data, aggressive increases in probe size carry fewer consequences.

 # Versions {#versions}

-QUIC versions are identified using a 32-bit unsigned number.
+QWIK versions are identified using a 32-bit unsigned number.

 The version 0x00000000 is reserved to represent version negotiation.
 This version of the specification is identified by the number 0x00000001.

-Other versions of QUIC might have different properties to this version.
-The properties of QUIC that are guaranteed to be consistent across all versions of the protocol are described in {{QUIC-INVARIANTS}}.
+Other versions of QWIK might have different properties to this version.
+The properties of QWIK that are guaranteed to be consistent across all versions of the protocol are described in {{QWIK-INVARIANTS}}.

-Version 0x00000001 of QUIC uses TLS as a cryptographic handshake protocol, as described in {{QUIC-TLS}}.
+Version 0x00000001 of QWIK uses TLS as a cryptographic handshake protocol, as described in {{QWIK-TLS}}.

 Versions with the most significant 16 bits of the version number cleared are reserved for use in future IETF consensus documents.